 Are ADU Delivery Timeline and Expectations Clear?

-Once you have settled on a general contractor or other ADU provider, timeline expectations are important to confirm up front.
-Of course, situations such as the recent pandemic have put some things out of control, but issues such as timeliness, customer service, communication, and construction quality should not be on the table.
+Once you have settled on a general contractor or other ADU provider, timeline expectations are important to confirm upfront.
+Of course, situations such as the recent pandemic have put some things out of control, but issues such as timeliness, customer service, communication, and construction quality are important.

-The contractor or firm should be able to provide you with a clear sense of construction deadlines and expectations up front.
-Even then, contractors that have little to no information about your specific ADU design may not be able to provide you with an accurate estimate, both for cost and timing.
+The contractor or firm should be able to provide you with a clear sense of construction deadlines and expectations upfront.
+Even then, contractors who have little to no information about your specific ADU design may not be able to provide you with an accurate estimate, both for cost and timing.

 Choosing the Right ADU Builder for your Cottage

-Click the "Get Started" button on the top right hand corner to get a Free Consultation and Estimate Today for your ADU vision!
+Click the "Get Started" button to get a free consultation and estimate today for your ADU vision!